mwri/mimock/README.md

 ### Wrapping a module

-This functionality works for NodeJS but is not available in the browser.

 If you want to wrap a function on an object that another function creates that's a bit of a problem, because you never get your hands on the object to instrument or wrapper it.
 You can solve this (probably) by wrapping the